ClojureBridge/drawing/curriculum/first-program.md

 above.
 The last line is to make our drawing app window keep on top of everything else.

-Now click - Run with REPL - Reload - which evaluates the file.
+Now click - Run with REPL - Reload File - which evaluates the file.
 Your drawing should appear.

-If not, try - Save file - Stop - Run with REPL - Reload.
+If not, try - Save file - Stop - Run with REPL - Reload File.

 ### Exercise: Rainbow lines